bbenouar/bbenouar.github.io/README.md

 - Focus: Hardware Systems, Circuit Design, and Embedded Systems

 ### Work Experience:
-SQA (Software Quality Assurance) Engineer
+- SQA (Software Quality Assurance) Engineer
-Automated and manual testing of software applications to ensure quality and performance Developed and executed test scripts for identifying and resolving defects in software products Conducted performance testing to enhance system efficiency and scalability
+- Automated and manual testing of software applications to ensure quality and performance.
+- Developed and executed test scripts for identifying and resolving defects in software products
+- Conducted performance testing to enhance system efficiency and scalability

 ### Skils:
-Software Development:
+#### Software Development:
-Proficient in programming languages such as Java, Python, and C++ Experienced in full-stack development, mobile app development, and web technologies Database Management:
+Proficient in programming languages such as Java, Python, and C++ Experienced in full-stack development, mobile app development, and web technologies
+#### Database Management:
-Knowledge of SQL, MySQL, SQLite, and Firebase for scalable database design Automation & Testing:
+Knowledge of SQL, MySQL, SQLite, and Firebase for scalable database design
+#### Automation & Testing:
 Developed automation scripts for test environments Familiar with Selenium, JUnit, and other testing frameworks
-Cybersecurity:
+#### Cybersecurity:
-Basic understanding of network security, encryption, and secure coding practices Version Control:
+Basic understanding of network security, encryption, and secure coding practices
+#### Version Control:
-Proficient in Git for version control and collaborative development Cloud Integration:
+Proficient in Git for version control and collaborative development
-Experience working with cloud services (Firebase, AWS) for real-time data management

 ### Projects:
-Project 1: Weight Tracking App
+- Project 1: Weight Tracking App
 Developed a mobile app to allow users to log and track their daily weight Integrated SQLite for local storage and later migrated to Firebase for cloud-based data management Implemented user authentication, data visualization, and real-time data syncing